Lesson Plan - Get It!

-How were you able to tell which puzzle piece was longer or shorter?
+How could you tell which puzzle piece was longer or shorter?

 You can also measure the lengths!
 Sometimes you will use rulers, tape measures, or meter sticks to measure lengths.

-But did you know you can use whatever unit you want to measure lengths in order to compare objects!
+But did you know you can use whatever unit you want to measure lengths to compare objects?

-When finding the measurement of an object, we make sure to line the unit up end-to-end without overlapping.
+When finding the measurement of an object, you make sure to line the unit up end-to-end without overlapping.

-For this example, the ants are lined up end-to-end and the ants are not overlapping.
+For this example, the ants are lined up end-to-end, and do not overlap.

-We can then find the lengths.
-The blue puzzle piece is 3 ½ ants long and the green puzzle piece is 2 ants long.
-We know that 3 ½ is a larger number than 2.
+You can then find the lengths.
+The blue puzzle piece is 3 ½ ants long, and the green puzzle piece is two ants long.
+You know that 3 ½ is a larger number than 2.